 Why manufacturers should keep humans in the loop

-The strongest setups use AI to support operators, not to remove judgment entirely.
+Useful setups use AI to support operators, not to remove judgment entirely.

-- operators validate borderline cases
+- operators validate borderline cases.

-- supervisors review recurring failure patterns
+- supervisors review recurring failure patterns.

-- engineering teams adjust thresholds as line conditions change
+- engineering teams adjust thresholds as line conditions change.

-- QA teams use the data to improve upstream process control
+- QA teams use the data to improve upstream process control.

 If this feels familiar, the issue may not be inspection effort.
 The issue may be that the current process is too inconsistent to scale cleanly without a machine-assisted layer.